Thundernerd/Unity3D-LayersTagsGenerator/README.md

 ![alt](./Documentation~/generated_files.png)

 To use the generated files you simply access them through their classes which are: Tags, Layers, and SortingLayers.
-Below is an example of a use case for the Tags.
+Below is an example for Layer and Tag comparison.

 ```c#
 public class Foo : MonoBehaviour